Automattic/newspack-popups/README.md

 ## Config file

 Newspack Campaigns requires a custom config file to provide database credentials and other key data to the lightweight API.
-The file is named `newspack-popups-config.php` and should automatically be created at the root of the WordPress installation.
-If for any reason it is not created automatically, manually add this file using the following template:
+The file (`wp-content/newspack-popups-config.php`) should automatically be created.
+If it is not, manually add this file using the following template:

 ```
 <?php